When you render a preview file or export for final output, Adobe Premiere Pro returns an error message that says, "Error compiling movie."

 These errors typically happen because of GPU/video rendering issues, or if the project contains a special character in the name of the project.
-These errors may also occur due to wrong sequence settings and when you use third party plug-ins.
+These errors may also occur due to wrong sequence settings and when you use third-party plug-ins.

-In order to solve this problem, you may want to follow these steps:
+To solve this problem, you may want to follow these steps:

 - Save the project to a new location under a new name

-- Remove third-party plugins from Media-Core
+- Remove third-party plug-ins from Media-Core

 - Change the preview file codec and format under sequence settings